nbesli/pdf-merger-js/README.md

 # Description

 This node.js library can **merge multiple PDF documents**, or parts of them, to one new PDF document.
-It's only dependency is [pdf-lib](https://pdf-lib.js.org/) so it can run in any javascript-only environment **without any external dependencies**.
+It's only dependency is [pdf-lib](https://pdf-lib.js.org/) so it can run in any javascript-only environment **without any non-javascript dependencies**.

+## Legacy notes

-> If you are searching for the legacy version based on [pdfjs](https://www.npmjs.com/package/pdfjs) please install a [v3 release](https://github.com/nbesli/pdf-merger-js/releases?q=v3&expanded=true).
+* If you are searching for the legacy version based on [pdfjs](https://www.npmjs.com/package/pdfjs) please install a [v3 release](https://github.com/nbesli/pdf-merger-js/releases?q=v3&expanded=true).
 Since [v4](https://github.com/nbesli/pdf-merger-js/releases?q=v4&expanded=true) we use [pdf-lib](https://pdf-lib.js.org/) instead.
+* If you are searching for a legacy version using CommonJS modules please install a [v4 release](https://github.com/nbesli/pdf-merger-js/releases?q=v4&expanded=true).
+Since [v5](https://github.com/nbesli/pdf-merger-js/releases?q=v5&expanded=true) we use the modern ESM ("import") instead of the CommonJS ("require) module standard.

 This library is inspired by the [PHP library PDFMerger](https://github.com/myokyawhtun/PDFMerger) and has a very similar API.